opendistro/for-elasticsearch-docs/docs/security-configuration/tls.md

 ## Configure node certificates

-The Security plugin needs to identify inter-cluster requests (i.e. requests between the nodes).
+The security plugin needs to identify inter-cluster requests (i.e. requests between the nodes).
 The simplest way of configuring node certificates is to list the Distinguished Names (DNs) of these certificates in `elasticsearch.yml`.
 All DNs must be included in `elasticsearch.yml` on all nodes.
-The Security plugin supports wildcards and regular expressions:
+The security plugin supports wildcards and regular expressions:

 ```yml
 opendistro_security.nodes_dn: